AntonLueders/MagneticFriction/README.md

 [1] *Nonmonotonic Magnetic Friction from Collective Rotor Dynamics* by Hongri Gu, Anton Lüders, and Clemens Bechinger.

 The simulation software reproduces the qualitative and quantitative results of the experiments of [1] remarkably well.
 All information and methods employed by MagneticFriction are described in detail in the supporting information of [1].
-While MagneticFriction can be used to repeat the corresponding simulations, we strongly encourage a full, independent reproduction using the information in said supplemental information.
+While MagneticFriction can be used to repeat the corresponding simulations, we strongly encourage a full independent reproduction using the information in said supplemental information.

 # Table of content:
  - [Requirements](#Requirements)